Glen

 DimensionPlaneShortcut

-OpennessOpen-source project management; the server exposes Plane's full API across 20+ modules.Commercial SaaS with an official server concentrated around its Story model.
+OpennessOpen-source project management; the server exposes Plane's full API across 20+ modules.Commercial SaaS with an official server spanning Stories, Epics, Iterations, and Docs.

-Breadth of modulesProjects, work items, cycles (sprints), modules, epics, milestones, workspace initiatives, intake triage, custom item types/properties, states, labels, and worklogs.Stories at the core, with tasks/subtasks, relations, links, file uploads, comments, and assignment.
+Breadth of modulesProjects, work items, cycles (sprints), modules, epics, milestones, workspace initiatives, intake triage, custom item types/properties, states, labels, and worklogs.Stories at the core, plus Epics, Iterations, and Docs, with tasks/subtasks, relations, links, file uploads, comments, and assignment.

 Planning constructsRich hierarchy — cycles, modules, epics, milestones, and initiatives give layered planning out of the box.Stories grouped into Epics and Iterations, with relations for dependencies between stories.